Why use FreeBSD

 NOTE: If you have a somewhat slow (pathetic DSL let's say) connection, or a connection that gets interrupted

-for some reason (storms, cable guy screwup, whatever) and the svn command fails, you can repeat the same command and
+for some reason (storms, cable guy screwup, whatever) and the svn command fails, you can repeat the 'svn checkout'

-subversion should figure out that it was interrupted and pick up where it left off.
+command and subversion should figure out that it was interrupted and pick up where it left off.
+You may need to

 Customizing the FreeBSD installation